rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 Funtoo standard profile

 Kernel line is:
-Linux from 3.6> to current
+Linux from 2.6 all versions > to current (nobody care about older stuff - right?)

 ====================================================================